GuilhermePittner/first-react-app/README.md

 ## I thought It was interesting, creating components and practicing my javascript knowledge was kinda fun.

 ## tbh, the array.map and array.filter are so helpful, this project really helped me improve my skills

-## If You'd like to see the project working, You can click here: https://react-team-display.vercel.app/